 🚀 How to Preview Static Websites Locally Using npx serve

 When building static websites with tools like Tailwind CSS, React, Vue, or even plain HTML/CSS, it’s often helpful to preview your site locally before deploying.
-That’s where npx serve
+That’s where npx serve comes in — a simple, zero-config command to serve your static files instantly!

-🔧 What is npx serve
+🔧 What is npx serve?

-package, a lightweight static file server built by Vercel.
+npx serve runs the serve package, a lightweight static file server built by Vercel.
 It allows you to serve a directory containing static files (like HTML, CSS, and JavaScript) with a single command.

-✅ Why use serve
+✅ Why use serve?

 - Instant preview of your static website